olena-syrotenko/design-patterns/README.md

 **Pitfalls**:
    - supporting a new class in visitors requires changes in all visitor implementations
-   - visitors might lack the neccesary access to the private fields or methods that they are supposed to work with
+   - visitors might lack the necessary access to the private fields or methods that they are supposed to work with